 The surname Bebbington was first found in Cheshire at Bebington, a parish, in the union, and Lower division of the hundred, of Wirrall.
 "The manor of Higher Bebington was held for several generations by the family of Bebington, the elder branch of which became extinct in the reign of Richard II.: a younger branch settled at Nantwich.
 Richard Bebington, of this family, had six sons and a brother slain at the battle of Flodden Field.
 The manor passed with the heiress of the elder branch to the Minshulls."

-Important Dates for the Bebbington family
+Early History of the Bebbington family

 This web page shows only a small excerpt of our Bebbington research.
 Another 68 words (5 lines of text) are included under the topic Early Bebbington History in all our PDF Extended History products and printed products wherever possible.